Teenage depression – causes, symptoms and treatment

 • Feeling of low confidence and low self-esteem

-• Shrouded by a guilt feeling
+• Shrouded by a feeling

 • Haunted by past failure and previous mistakes

-• Criticizing and blaming oneself
+• Criticising and blaming oneself

 • Inability to concentrate and remember things